-We take an approach that combines exercise and education to help you make changes to your lifestyle.
-You achieve your rehab goals with the help of a multidisciplinary team of physicians, nurses, kinesiologists, dietitians and pharmacists.
+We take an approach that combines exercise and education to help you make healthy lifestyle modifications.
+You achieve your rehab goals with the help of the interdisciplinary team of physicians, nurses, kinesiologists, dietitians and pharmacists.

 The program is geared to patients with the following diagnoses or who have had the following procedures:

 There are both supervised and home program options available to support you.
-You will be progressed and provided with the tools necessary to understand and control your risk factors for cardiovascular disease.
+You will be provided with the tools necessary to understand and manage your risk factors for cardiovascular disease.

 The Patient & Family Education Program at UHN offers valuable resources to help you understand your condition.

 Visit our health information section.

 Patients referred to our program benefit from a multidisciplinary approach to their care.
 All patients benefit from services, sessions and appointments targeted to their individual needs.
 These may include:

 Medical Director: Dr. Caroline ChessexProgram Services Manager: Valerie Skeffington